thehaniyaakhtar/Forecasting-Bike-Rental-Demand-with-Weather-and-Temporal-Data-in-R/README.md

 ## Overview

-This project focuses on predicting bike-sharing demand in urban cities using weather and temporal features.
+This project focuses on predicting bike-sharing demand in urban cities using weather and temporal features using API.
 It uses linear regression, polynomial regression, and regularized regression models to understand how factors like temperature, humidity, time of day, and holidays influence bike rentals.

 A Shiny web application was built to visualize the results and offer an interactive experience for city planners and researchers.